-Northwood Cemetery is a fascinating haven for all manner of wildlife and flora – and arguably the very best Cowes has to offer regarding nature study.
+Northwood Cemetery is a fascinating haven for flora & fauna – and arguably the very best Cowes has to offer regarding nature study.

-It boasts a number of Red Squirrels that are often seen skittling around near the chapels and many species of wildflowers, butterflies and birds.
+It boasts Red Squirrels, that are often seen skitting around near the chapels and many species of wildflowers, butterflies and birds.

-Plots 14, 15, 19 & 20 have for several decades been ‘set-aside’ for nature, the vegetation being cut just once per annum – usually in late August.
+Plots 14, 15, 19 & 20 have for many decades been ‘set-aside’ for nature, the vegetation being cut just once per annum – usually during September.

-Some of the less common butterflies are often present, including White Admiral, Silver Washed Fritillary, Purple Hairsteak and Brown Argus.
+including some less common species, such as White Admiral, Silver Washed Fritillary, Purple Hairsteak and Brown Argus.